opengdpr/OpenDSR/extensions.md

 Supported keys:

 - `mpids`: An array of mParticle IDs.
 The mParticle ID is a 64-bit signed integer.
 - `identities`: An array of additional mParticle-supported identity objects, each containing a key and value.
+Both keys and values in this object are strings.
 Valid keys are:
   - `other`: mParticle ID `other`.
   - `other2`: mParticle ID `other2`.
   - `other3`: mParticle ID `other3`.